ossf/DevRel-community/meetings/2024/20240404-officehours.md

 It sounds like in the interim, the meetings fall to the co-chairs of the Marketing Advisory Council.
 Speaking of which...

 ## Changes to Marketing Committee structure
-The Marketing Committee is now the [Marketing Advisory Council](https://openssf.org/blog/2024/03/14/openssf-marketing-advisory-council-aims-to-shape-the-future-of-open-source-security-advocacy/) (MAC), and is now a benefit limited to Premier OpenSSF Members.
+The Marketing Committee is now the [Marketing Advisory Council](https://openssf.org/blog/2024/03/14/openssf-marketing-advisory-council-aims-to-shape-the-future-of-open-source-security-advocacy/) (MAC), and is a benefit limited to OpenSSF Members.

 The DevRel Community remains a sub-initiative of the MAC, and open to the general public for participation.